 Squaw Valley Ski Resort is one of the most famous ski resorts in the U.S. It is the second largest in the Lake Tahoe area.
 The resort brings in around 600,000 tourists a year, and CEO Andy Wirth aims to bring in even more with a little time.

-Recently, Andy Wirth has made plans for an expansion of the resort.
 The expansion plan has surpassed obstacle after obstacle on its way to approval.
 This fall the project’s future will once again be in limbo as it awaits approval from the County Board of Supervisors, after receiving the go ahead from the Placer County Planning Commission.
 Read more: Andrew Wirth: Executive Profile & Biography

 Andy Wirth is very positive about the project’ future despite the a crucial speedbump in negotiations.
 However, all parties involved have all agreed that the current traffic and transit situation needs to be addressed.
 The deputy director of the League to Save Lake Tahoe has made claims that the region can’t handle more traffic.
 Wirth has taken on the challenge of proving him wrong.
 It is now his intention to lead the charge to solve the traffic issue.